hashicorp/katakoda/consul-connect/step2.md

-# Launch Demo Dashboard

 Next, start a second terminal.
-You'll start the front-end `dashboard-service` on port `9002`.
-It will not yet connect to the `counting` service...we will do that in another step.
+You'll start the frontend service, `dashboard-service`, on port `9002`.
+It will not yet connect to the `counting` service...you will do that in another step.

 Click the **+** button in the tab bar and select **Open New Terminal**.

 <img src="https://education-yh.s3-us-west-2.amazonaws.com/screenshots/ops-another-terminal.png" alt="New Terminal" title="New Terminal">

-Consul is configured to look for the `dashboard-service` on port `9002`.
-You can see the configuration by looking at the configuration file at `/etc/consul.d/dashboard.json`.
+The service defnition instructs Consul to look for the `dashboard-service` on port `9002`.
+You can see the service defnition by looking at the configuration file at `/etc/consul.d/dashboard.json`.

 `cat /etc/consul.d/dashboard.json`{{execute}}

 Now start the service, specifying `PORT` as an environment variable and `COUNTING_SERVICE_URL`.
-In another step, we will run the proxy on `localhost:9001`, so specify it here for future use.
+In another step, you will run the sidecar proxy on `localhost:9001`, so specify it here for future use.

 `PORT=9002 COUNTING_SERVICE_URL=http://localhost:9001 dashboard-service`{{execute}}